-At the very minimum, an abstract must be submitted to the AAOMS annual meeting for presentation by every resident in their senior year.
+At the very minimum, an abstract must be submitted to the American Association of Oral and Maxillofacial Surgery-AAOMS annual meeting for presentation by every resident in their senior year.
 In addition, local and regional meeting presentations are encouraged and supported.